DFE-Digital/bat-design-history/app/posts/how-to/2025-02-13-publishing-a-design-history-using-the-github-website.md

 ![Screenshot showing the ‘preview’ file view on GitHub](github-preview-mode.png)

 You must write your content in Markdown format to display it correctly on the design history website.
 Markdown resembles your formatting options in Microsoft Word or other popular text editing software.
-However, we do not have buttons to press in this editor, so we need to do it by hand instead.
+However, we do not have buttons to press in this editor, so we must do it by hand instead.

-If you’re starting a brand-new document, we recommend using a template to help set up the general flow of your document.
+If you’re starting a new document, we recommend using a template to help you establish its general flow.

 GitHub has an excellent, in-depth guide covering everything you can use Markdown.
 This guide will answer most, if not all, of your questions.